Rupa42/data-visualization/README.md

 # Data Visualization Project
 This repository contains various data visualization projects and examples using Python libraries such as Matplotlib, Seaborn, and Plotly.
-These visualizations showcase insights from different datasets, including financial, healthcare, and retail data.
+These visualizations showcase insights from different datasets, including financial and retail data.

 ## Contents
 - Exploratory Data Analysis (EDA) visualizations